Call Coach IQ — Intelligent Conversation AnalyticsCall Coach IQ — Intelligent Conversation AnalyticsINTELLIGENT CONVERSATION ANALYTICS

 AI call coaching uses machine learning to analyze call recordings, evaluate agent performance against a defined rubric, and generate specific, actionable coaching feedback — automatically, without a manager listening to each call.

 What it is not: a replacement for manager judgment.
 The best implementations of AI coaching augment managers — giving them a complete picture of every call, flagging the ones that need human attention, and generating first-draft coaching notes that managers can refine and deliver.
 Managers who use AI coaching well spend less time reviewing calls and more time on the coaching conversations that actually change behavior.
+For how to run those conversations effectively once the AI surfaces the issues, see the agent coaching best practices guide.

 It is also not a scoring engine that generates numbers without explanations.
 A score without a coaching note is a judgment without a lesson.
 The output of an AI coaching platform should be specific, actionable feedback tied to what happened on the call.